-Our children are heading back to school.
-We Moms often have some mixed feelings around this.
-Most of our YinOva Moms tell me they feel a bit wistful that summer is over whilst at the same time breathing a giant sigh of relief as everyone gets back into routine.
+It’s that time of year again!
+Children are heading back to school.
+Parents often have mixed feelings around this.
+Most of our Yinova parents tell me they feel a bit wistful that summer is over whilst at the same time breathing a giant sigh of relief as everyone gets back into a routine.
 At this time of year patients usually tell me that they want to get off on the right foot and ask advice about putting some healthy habits in place.
-So here’s some back to school advice gleaned from our YinOva Moms (both staff and patients) as we wish you all a healthy transition into fall.
+So here’s some back to school advice gleaned from our Yinova Parents (both staff and patients) as we wish you all a healthy transition into fall.

 Check out this blog from our archive which has plenty of healthy and kid-friendly breakfast ideas.

 We’ve talked about packed lunches before on the Yinova Blog so for some good ideas and helpful advice check out this blog from our archive.

 If you’re having trouble planning your child’s lunches ask them for some input.
 Sit down with your kids and talk to them about which foods are healthy and which foods won’t help their bodies as much.
 Get their agreement about which foods to eat regularly, which to only eat occasionally and which to avoid altogether.
 Then make a list of things they want to eat.
 Help them understand balance by getting them to pick proteins they like as well as grains and fruit and vegetables and get their ideas about how to combine these.
 As important as what you put in a healthy lunchbox is what you leave out, so give the following a miss: